aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 >
 > [<i class="fa-brands fa-youtube" /> MUSIC SPACE #08 (Second half)](https://youtu.be/6NZJpD45MOU)

-This was the first time Suisei invited a non-Hololive talent to her radio program.
+This was the first time Suisei invited a non-hololive talent to her radio program.

 They mentioned the place they want to go together was _Tokyo Disney Land_, and while they were there, Toko wanted to go to the Gourmet Tour in _Tokyo Disney Land_.